 The Master of Engineering (M.Eng. or ME) is a highly specialised postgraduate degree earned for studies in one of the Engineering Sciences.
 The study duration of an M.Eng. degree offered by an engineering school is usually between 1-2 years.

 The Master of Engineering is academically equal to the Master of Science and Master of Arts.
-It is however common practise to award the Master of Engineering for rather practical oriented programmes at universities of applied sciences, whereas engineering programmes at universities are awarded with the Master of Science (M.Sc.).
+However, it is common practice to award the Master of Engineering for technical programmes at universities of applied sciences or universities of technology.
+Regular Engineering programmes at other universities award Master of Science (M.Sc.) degrees.

 Can you handle the weather in Canada?

 The Electrical and Computer Engineering program of University of Toronto is a course-based degree program...